 |Pennsylvania Real Estate Tax Sales & Municipal Claims|

-AUTHORS: DARRELL M. ZASLOW and MONTGOMERY L. WILSON
+AUTHORS: DARRELL M. ZASLOW, and MONTGOMERY L. WILSON, and LEVI S. ZASLOW

 FORMERLY AUTHORED BY: CYRIL A. FOX, JR.

 and W. EDWARD SELL

 Published: December, 2017, 3rd Revised Edition

 Most recent supplement/update: N/A

 Library of Congress Catalog Card Number: 2014942500

 SUMMARY OF CONTENTS

 |3.||THE TAX CLAIM PRELIMINARY REQUIREMENTS FOR A REAL ESTATE TAX SALE UNDER THE REAL ESTATE TAX SALE LAW OF 1947|

 |4.||THE TAX SALE UNDER THE REAL ESTATE TAX SALE LAW OF 1947|